 - Our tours’ meals always get rave reviews, and your RTQC meals are among our best.
 RTQC includes all three breakfasts, two outstanding lunches, and two outstanding dinners.

-- Our friendly staff includes bilingual guides, bilingual hosts and a support vehicle with a motorcycle trailer.
+- Our friendly staff includes guides, hosts and a support vehicle with a motorcycle trailer.

 - Your host hotel is the iconic Fairmont Le Chateau Montebello, nestled in the heart of the scenic Montebello village, and surrounded by nature.
 The hotel is famed for it’s rustic yet luxurious accommodations, excellent service, and incredible restaurant.
 They are also very motorcycle friendly.
 (Typically, we wouldn’t choose such a fancy hotel, but the fantastic exchange rate puts this within our reach.)